isabella-teng/instaPhoto/README.md

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library

+Gif of the app: [Imgur](http://i.imgur.com/05app9e.gifv)

 ## Notes

 Describe any challenges encountered while building the app.

-Parsing and querying data was a new concept for me.
+Parsing and querying data was a new concept for me, and something I struggled with as I implemented more features.
+I am also still exploring auto-layout and designing UI of an iOS app.

 ## License